nieehhh/ML_Matane_C242-PS467/README.md

 ## Matane
 Matane is a machine learning-based eye classification system designed to classify specific eye conditions from medical images.
 This app aims to support healthcare professionals in making faster and more accurate diagnoses.
-The initial release includes the following key features:
 ### Eye Condition Claafication
    - Cataract
    - Diabetic Retinopathy